atn34/foundationdb/flow/README.md

 In this example, the `PromiseStream `is actually a way for the actor to return data from some operation that it ongoing.

+By default it is a compiler error to discard the result of a cancellable actor.
+If you don't think this is appropriate for your actor you can add the keyword `ALLOW_DISCARD` before the return type.

 ## “gotchas”

 ### Actor compiler